 The time spent selecting a good laboratory can quickly pay for itself in the form of accurate fertilizer recommendations and desired plant responses.
-Laboratories that are part of the North American Proficiency Testing Program (NAPTP) should provide you with analysis results of NAPTP soil samples that have known nutrient levels.
+Laboratories that are part of the North American Proficiency Testing Program (NAPTP) or Agricultural Laboratory Proficiency Program (ALP) should provide you with analysis results of soil samples that have known nutrient levels.
 A fairly high degree of variability has been observed among laboratories (Jacobsen et al., 2002); therefore, it is best to send soil samples to the same laboratory each time to ensure consistency.
 Regional analytical laboratories are listed in the Appendix.